PostgreSQL

 Sync overview

 Once Fivetran is connected to your PostgreSQL database or read replica, we pull a full dump of all selected data from your database.
-Using either the Fivetran Teleport Sync, logical replication, or XMIN change data capture process, we pull all your new and changed data at regular intervals.
+Using either logical replication or Query-Based change data capture process, we pull all your new and changed data at regular intervals.

 If data in the source changes (for example, you add new tables or change a data type), Fivetran automatically detects and persists these changes into your destination.
 For every schema in your PostgreSQL source database, we create a schema in your destination that maps directly to its native schema.
 This ensures that the data in your destination is in a familiar format to work with.